JohnSwiftC/easypot/README.md

 # EasyPot

-A simple port-scanner / scraper honeypot built with rust!
+A simple port-scanner / scraper honeypot built with Rust!
 Outputs all findings and any related data to the terminal and a log file.

 # Build